Nokia 8810

 The Nokia 8810 is a discontinued slider-style mobile phone announced and manufactured by Nokia in 1998.
-It is notable for being among the first mainstream mobile devices to have an internal antenna, although the first is regarded as the TCP-6000, released as the Hagenuk GlobalHandy.
+It is notable for being among the first mainstream mobile devices to have an internal antenna.

 Design

 Chrome plated and designed as Nokia's first premium phone, the 8810 weighed 118g with the standard Ni-Mh battery and 98g with the lithium-ion battery, with dimensions of 107×46×18mm.
 The phone contained a few extra features: a clock, an alarm, Snake, and could display any of 32 different languages.

 It had no external whip or stub antenna- unusual for the time and a first for Nokia- and instead featured an internal antenna that enabled the phone to be stored comfortably in a pocket upside down.
 It was encased entirely in plastic parts, with the keypad concealed behind a slidable plastic interface.
 This new appearance, in particular the lack of an external antenna, meant the 8810 had a desirable advantage over its competitors and enjoyed moderate success.
 The choice to make the antenna internal had a negative effect on battery life, but Nokia felt this was an acceptable trade-off for getting rid of the external antenna.